EmmaOyetey/cards-tec/README.md

 It demonstrates the use of enums to define a fixed set of constants, promoting code readability and maintainability.
 BlackJackCard: Extends the Card class, introducing Blackjack-specific functionality.
 It utilizes a static initialization block to map card symbols to their corresponding Blackjack values, The Card class and its related classes provide a modular and reusable foundation for representing and manipulating playing cards in various card games.

+Utilities class.
+This class uses static methods for common tasks.
+It provides utility methods for printing cards in ASCII art format and handling user input for displaying cards during gameplay.
+The printCard method formats a card's details into ASCII art and prints it to the console.
+The displayCards method prompts the user to press Enter to continue the game, ensuring smooth gameplay flow.